- On March 11, 2020, the World Health Organization (WHO) labelled the coronavirus outbreak a pandemic.

-In the first six months of the response, World Vision will invest US$80 million in 17 priority countries, reaching 22.5 million people, of whom 11 million are children.
+Over the next 18 months, World Vision will invest US$350 million in emergency response to limit the spread and impact of COVID-19.
+The response will span every place World Vision works, reaching 72 million people, of whom half are children.
 Moreover, all the countries in which World Vision operates have adapted their work to be primarily focused on COVID-19.

 To learn more about how World Vision Canada is responding to the COVID-19 outbreak, visit our dedicated page.

 Nurankis, 11, happily receives soap for her and her family as part of a program that is being carried out by World Vision in partnership with UNICEF.
-The initiative aims at distributing soap to Rohingya refugees to help prevent Coronavirus (COVID-19).
+The initiative aims at distributing soap to Rohingya refugees to help prevent COVID-19.
 Photo: Himaloy Joseph Mree

-7. Are any sponsored children affected by coronavirus?
+7. Are any sponsored children affected by COVID-19?